 An investment strategy is a detailed plan for trading.
-We can look at any trading strategy like a recipe which has many ingredients.
+A trading strategy like a recipe which has many ingredients.
 Each of the “ingredients” that make up your investment strategy will help you determine:

-- What type of analysis to use: technical analysis or fundamental analysis;
+- What type of analysis you prefer: technical analysis or fundamental analysis;

 The 3 Key Components of a Winning Strategy

-I’m going to give you the three key elements of a winning strategy that you can apply to any winning investment strategy.
-You can also structure a strategy based off of these three key elements.
-These are the three very important pieces of the puzzle to any successful strategy.1
+There are three critical elements of a winning strategy that you can apply to any winning investment strategy, or you can structure your strategy based on these three key elements.
+These are the three essential pieces of the puzzle, shaping any successful trading plan.

-Don’t just simply enter at the market price, wait for confirmation.
 A simple entry technique is to use a buffer between 5 to 15 pips above/below your initial entry price generated by your price bar pattern.
 This entry technique will help you to become more accurate and avoid being trapped by false breakouts.
-Many times people and traders lose money not because they have the wrong idea it’s just that their entry technique is faulty and they enter at the wrong time.
-Our second entry technique is to enter the market only during the major Forex sessions to avoid entering at a wrong time and be trapped in a ranging market with the currency pair going nowhere.
+Traders can lose money, not because they have the wrong idea, but rather because their entry technique is faulty and they enter at the wrong time.

-It’s important that you develop an investment strategy that is right for you, and then rigorously implement that plan with the right mindset.
-If you want to achieve some consistent ongoing success you need to understand that trading is pretty much a rule-based activity as we need to have rules that govern what we do and the decisions we make.
-An investment strategy is nothing more than a compilation of your trading rules and we firmly believe that trading rules are designed to protect you from yourself and from not making silly decisions on a regular basis.
+We need to have rules that govern what we do and the decisions we make if we are to succeed.
+An investment strategy is nothing more than a compilation of your trading rules, and I firmly believe that trading rules are designed to protect you from yourself and to stop you from making accidentally bad decisions regularly.